ernesto03/powerplantenergycalculator/README.md

 Open Command-prompt / Run as administrator

-Go into the extracted folder
+Go into the extracted folder via command-prompt
 ```sh
 cd powerplantenergycalculator-main
 ```